Freak show: Dime Museum

 A different way to display a freak show was in a dime museum.
 In a dime museum, freak show performers were exhibited as an educational display of people with different disabilities.
 For a cheap admission viewers were awed with its dioramas, panoramas, georamas, cosmoramas, paintings, relics, freaks, stuffed animals, menageries, waxworks, and theatrical performances.
 No other type of entertainment appealed to such diverse audiences before.
 In the 1870s, dimes grew and grew, peaking in the 1880s and 1890s, available for all from coast to coast.
 With more dime museums than any place in the world, New York City was the dime museum capital, with an entertainment district that included German beer gardens, theaters, vendors, photography, studios, and a variety of other amusement institutions.
+To attract an audience, marketing was an essential tool necessary for museum survival.
+Banners, posters, and billboards promoted attractions while brochures were created for people to take home and share.
+Souvenirs were also tactics used to draw crowds in.

 Freak shows were the main attraction of most dime museums during 1870–1900, with the human oddity as the king of museum entertainment.
 There were four types of human abnormalities on display in dime museums: natural freaks, those born with physical or mental abnormalities, such as dwarfs and "pinheads"; self-made freaks who cultivated freakdom, for example tattooed people; novelty artists who were considered freaks for their "freakish" performances, such as snake charmers, mesmerists, hypnotists, and fire-eaters; non-Western freaks who were promoted as exotic curiosities, for example savages and cannibals, usually promoted as being from Africa.
 Most dime museums had no seats in the curio halls.
 Visitors were directed from platform to platform by a lecturer, whose role was to be the master of ceremonies.
-During his performance, the lecturer, also known as the "Professor," held the audience's attention by describing the freaks displayed on the various stages.
+During his performance, the lecturer, also known as the "Professor", held the audience's attention by describing the freaks displayed on the various stages.
 The lecturer needed to have both charisma and persuasiveness in addition to a loud voice.
 His rhetorical style usually was styled after the traditional distorted spiel of carnival barkers, filled with classical and biblical suggestions.
 Dime museum freak shows also provided audiences with medical testimonials provided by "doctors", psychologists and other behavioral "experts" who were there to help the audience understand a particular problem and to validate a show's subject.

-At the end of the nineteenth century, there was a shift in popularity of the dime museum and it began its downward turn.
+At the end of the 19th century, there was a shift in popularity of the dime museum and it began its downward turn.
 Audiences could now choose from a wide variety of popular entertainments.
 Circuses, street fairs, world's fairs, carnivals, and urban amusement parks, all of which exhibited freaks, began to take business away from the dime museums.